angrybacon/doomsday-wiki/markdown/articles/2022/12/31/ddft-update-2022.md

 :card[Wishclaw Talisman] plays the role of tutor, and we still had access to a copy of Echo of Eons. :card[Bolas's Citadel] was a new tool, expensive but powerful.
-It functioned similarly to :card[Experimetal Frenzy], which saw its own share of Doomsday-related success, enabling piles and serving as a _Storm_ engine in its own right.
+It functioned similarly to :card[Experimental Frenzy], which saw its own share of Doomsday-related success, enabling piles and serving as a _Storm_ engine in its own right.
 The manabase in this list was much more stable than in the 4c builds with Burning Wish that I had been testing.
 It could play basics,